 Here, some 100 springs are home to over a dozen species found nowhere else.

-Bush Heritage bought the 8074-hectare Edgbaston Reserve, on Innigai and Bidjara country, in 2008 to protect its springs, which are fed by water that bubbles up from the Great Artesian Basin (GAB), an ancient aquifer that lies under 22% of Australia.
+Bush Heritage bought the 8074-hectare Edgbaston Reserve in 2008 to protect its springs, which are fed by water that bubbles up from the Great Artesian Basin (GAB), an ancient aquifer that lies under 22% of Australia.

 There are more than 600 GAB springs, but many have been destroyed through pastoralism or mining, or have dried up due to excessive extraction of groundwater from the GAB.
 The species that rely on these springs are now listed as an endangered community.